iPAS/TCPDUMP_and_CICFlowMeter/README.md

 ## To Run on Startup

-Edit the working directory in file __pcap2ciclog.service__:
+Edit the working directory in file __pcap2ciclog.service__, and also
+    the executed script shoud be refered with absolute path:

 ```
 ...
 [Service]
-WorkingDirectory=/home/rapidadmin/TCPDUMP_and_CICFlowMeter
+WorkingDirectory=/home/../../TCPDUMP_and_CICFlowMeter
+ExecStart=/home/../../TCPDUMP_and_CICFlowMeter/pcap2ciclog.sh
 ...

 ```

 Then, link it into the directory __/lib/systemd/system__: